Blog

 Fig. 2 Literature search in the center

-The literature search can sometimes be very time-consuming and tedious.
-As part of the digitization of the technical documentation, the clinical assessment and therefore in particular the literature search were digitized and the process was automated.
+Literature searches can sometimes be very time-consuming and lengthy.
+Therefore, as part of the digitization of technical documentation, clinical evaluation, and in particular literature searches, were also digitized and the process automated.

-Since medXteam focuses on clinical data, the focus is on literature searches.
-We implemented this process through our partner avasis as a certified Smart Expert Partner of Siemens Digital Industries Software in the areas of Teamcenter and Polarion.
+Since medXteam focuses primarily on clinical data, literature searches are central.
+We implemented this process through our partner avasis , a certified Smart Expert Partner of Siemens Digital Industries Software in the areas of Teamcenter and Polarion.

 3.1 Digitized literature search via Polarion